-- Release the oil drain hose assembly from the engine clip J. Lay hose assembly over the frame edge or through the frame cutout, which ever is most convenient. - Remove the rubber cap D from the tip of the hose assembly and turn the drain valve to allow oil to drain from the engine.
+- Release the oil drain hose assembly from the engine clip J. Lay hose assembly over the frame edge. - Remove the rubber cap D from the tip of the hose assembly and turn the drain valve to allow oil to drain from the engine.
 Dispose of used oil in accordance with local requirements. - Clean drain valve and tighten the plastic portion of the drain valve back into the metal portion of the valve.
 Replace rubber cap over the tip of the valve.
 Replace hose assembly back into engine clip. - 4.
-Change oil filter. - Fill the crankcase with fresh oil to the full mark.
+Change oil filter. - 5.
+Fill the crankcase with fresh oil to the full mark.
 Do not overfill.
 See engine manual for oil specifications.